 - Whilst this is setting, melt the second colour portion, and when the first layer is still a little warm, but solid enough to support a layer of soap, spritz well with more alcohol

-- Then carefully pour on the next layer, ensuring it isn’t too hot – this will melt the under-layer if it is too hot.
-Spritz immediately with Alcohol to remove any bubbles
+- Then carefully pour on the next layer, ensuring it isn’t too hot – it will melt the under-layer if it is too hot.
+Spritz immediately with alcohol to remove any bubbles

 - Continue with this method until you have completed pouring all the layers.